pmean/build-website/text/07/HelpForStatistics.md

 output: html_document
 ---
-I get lots of questions about where to go for help with Statistics for someone outside of Children\'s Mercy Hospital.
+I get lots of questions about where to go for help with Statistics for someone outside of Children's Mercy Hospital.
 If you are a student or work at the University of Missouri, Kansas City (UMKC) or at Kansas University Medical Center (KUMC), there are a lot of resources you can investigate.